Pandoa/UltimateIOSToolkit/getstarted.md

 3. Before loading any ads, call the C++ method `UAdMobLibrary::AddTestDeviceID(TEXT("33BE2250B43518CCDA7DE426D04EE231")))` or the equivalent Blueprint node `Add Test Device ID`.
 4. You can optionally check if it works correctly with the C++ method `UAdMobLibrary::IsTestDevice()` or the equivalent Blueprint node
-`Is Test Device`.
+`Is Test Device` (Android only).
 5. Re-run your app.
-If the ad is a Google ad, you'll see a Test Ad label centered at the top of the ad (banner, interstitial, or rewarded video):
+If the ad is a Google ad, you'll see a Test Ad label centered at the top of the ad (appopen, banner, interstitial, or rewarded video):

 <div style="text-align:center">
 <img src="https://developers.google.com/admob/images/android-testad-0.png" style="max-width:500px"/>